Implementing Training-Free Process Rewards in VeRL

 The critical question: Does your advantage estimator use token_level_rewards[:, t] at each timestep, or does it sum first?

-The Solution: Token-Level Preserving Estimators
+Token-Level Preserving Estimators

 You need an advantage estimator that operates on token_level_rewards[:, t] at each timestep.
+For example, the GAE estimator function preserves this structure:

 for t in reversed(range(seq_len)):